-Powerco's electricity network supplies electricity to about 348,000 customer connections across two regions of the North Island.
+Powerco's electricity network supplies electricity to about 350,000 customer connections across two regions of the North Island.
 In terms of both supply area and network length, our network is the largest of any single distributor in New Zealand.
 The two network regions are referred to as Eastern (Valley and Tauranga) and Western (Taranaki, Whanganui, Manawatu and Wairarapa).
 Both regions contain a mix of urban and rural areas.

-Figure 1: Powerco's Eastern and Western network regions and key statistics1
+Figure 1: Powerco's Eastern and Western network regions and key statistics

-1 As at 31 March 2021.
+&lt;sup>1 As at 31 March 2022.

-2 Number of connections differs from ICP counts, because inactive ICPs are included.
+&lt;sup>2 Number of connections differs from ICP counts, because inactive ICPs are included.